 - Running at 8 mph: 1074 calories/hour

 What workout do you turn to when calorie burn is your end goal?
-Share your recommendations in the comments below, and shop our workout essentials to get started.
+Share your recommendations in the comments below.